drivendataorg/cookiecutter-data-science/README.md

 ```
 ├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train`
+├── Makefile           <- Makefile with commands like `make data` or `make train`.
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── processed      <- The final, canonical datasets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details
+├── docs               <- A default Sphinx project; see sphinx-doc.org for details.
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── models             <- Trained and serialized models, model predictions, or model summaries.
 │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.